bitprj/workshops/how-to-contribute-to-workshops/how-to-contribute-to-workshops.md

 * Integrate code snippets as neccessary.

 * Try not to have more than one card from an activity/lab represented on a single Markdown file (which corresponds with a slide).
 If you find yourself doing this, it probably means that you are including too much text or not adequately presenting each card.

+See the workshops README for detailed information about how to develop Markdown cards from existing activities/labs.

 ## School Onboarding